Donating your body after you die — whether as an anatomical gift for research or as a lifesaving transplant — is a noble gesture.

 Depending on your choice of donation, a lot can actually happen.
 For organ donation, your gift will help one of the 120,000 Americans in need of a donation.

-For the people who opted for a full body donation, there are many ways a research facility might use a donated body.
+For those who opt for a full-body donation, there are many ways a research facility might use a donated body.
 They include: